ivancristina/ivancristina.github.io/_includes/posts/2019-09-03-Jailbreak/en.markdown

 ![alt text](/img/in-post/JB/iOS Info.png "Before")
 ![alt text](/img/in-post/JB/iOS Info Tweak.png "After")

-As I said, periodically check for updates by refreshing the sources.
+Lastly, periodically check for updates by refreshing the sources.
 If there are some updates, they will show up in the *Changes* section.
 ![alt text](/img/in-post/JB/Cydia Changes.png "Updates will show up here")

 ### The End